 Other conflicts of interest

 Qalibaf’s abuse of power is not limited to this one instance.
 During his mayorship, he awarded lucrative city contracts to his associates and appointed his wife and friends to the boards of many other municipality-run companies.
 In one instance, Zahra Moshir-ol Estekhareh, Seyyed Mohammad Javad Shoushtari and Meysam Emroudi were all appointed to the board of the Cultural & Art Organization, which receives four percent of the Tehran municipality’s annual income, or the equivalent of 13 million U.S. dollars.
 (This estimate is based on last year’s municipality income of about 1.17 trillion Toman, or 330 million U.S. dollars.)
 The Organization also controls cultural centers, galleries, libraries and museums in the Iranian capital.

-- The clerics Meysam Emroudi and Seyyed Mohammad Hadi Ayazi, Qalibaf’s adviser, were both appointed to the municipality’s Tose Fazahaye Farhangi company.
+- The cleric Meysam Emroudi and Seyyed Mohammad Hadi Ayazi, Qalibaf’s adviser, were both appointed to the municipality’s Tose Fazahaye Farhangi company.
 During Ayazi’s tenure as a board member there, the organization received municipal contracts to build, renovate and develop mosques, movie theaters, the Iranian Artists Forum and garden museums.